EastEnders reveals Bailey's future after Dinah's suicide

 The soap will explore the impact of the tragic death on her daughter

-EastEnders‘ Dinah Wilson (Anjela Lauren Smith) dies on Thursday 16th May, choosing to take her own life after struggling to cope with the debilitating symptoms of MS. As the Taylor family unite in their grief, the soap has revealed it is working with a specialist childhood bereavement charity to explore the psychological impact on Dinah’s nine-year-old daughter Bailey Baker (Kara-Leah Fernandes), who has been her mother’s carer.
+EastEnders‘ Dinah Wilson (Anjela Lauren Smith) chose to take her own life on Thursday 16th May after struggling to cope with the debilitating symptoms of MS. As the Taylor family unite in their grief, the soap has revealed it is working with a specialist childhood bereavement charity to explore the psychological impact on Dinah’s nine-year-old daughter Bailey Baker (Kara-Leah Fernandes), who has been her mother’s carer.

-Speaking about the next chapter of the heartbreaking storyline, BBC Head of Continuing Drama, Kate Oates, said: “Over the past few weeks and into the summer, EastEnders has been featuring a range of different stories about mental health.
+Speaking about the next chapter of the heartbreaking storyline continuing in emotional scenes on Friday 17th May, BBC Head of Continuing Drama, Kate Oates, said: “Over the past few weeks and into the summer, EastEnders has been featuring a range of different stories about mental health.
 Through characters like Sean Slater, Jean Slater and Bex Fowler we’ve sought to examine the spectrum of challenges that people face, either openly or in secret, every day.

 - Assisted suicide shock for Karen on EastEnders